nwthomas/programming-resources/tips/alumni-tips.md

 ### Pair Programming

 - "Don't ask people to pair program.
 Ask them what they are struggling with, and start solving little problems together...
 This keeps pair sessions from turning into purely hang outs." - JJ Ashcraft

+- "When you work in team for projects, there's a way to offer constructive criticism and also a way to take it.
+Criticism, offered well, does not make you any less of a developer.
+You can't sweat the small stuff.
+There will be people who try to take control of the group, but you have to be mindful of your biases; if you don't like someone, you will be predisposed not to listen to them.
+You need to be tactful about the way you approach them, listen to their opinion, and then try to suggest alternatives of different ways to try the thing that they are trying to do." - Ryan Boris

 - “Make sure you do pair programming.
 It could do you wonders, especially when you enter the computer science portion of the program.
 The PMs try to get students in their groups paired up together, but most of the time people have to seek that out [pair programming] on their own.” - Rachel DiCesare